-The Trekkers’ Information Management System (TIMS) card that was used only for trekking trails in Everest, Langtang and Annapurna regions has now made mandatory for all Trekking trails.
-Ministry of Tourism, Tourism Board and Trekking Agency Association of Nepal signed the new Memorandum of Understanding (MOU) for implementation of TIMS”.
+The Trekkers’ Information Management System (TIMS) card that was used only for trekking trails in Everest, Langtang, and Annapurna regions has now been made mandatory for all Trekking trails.
+Ministry of Tourism, Tourism Board, and Trekking Agency Association of Nepal signed the new Memorandum of Understanding (MOU) for implementation of TIMS”.

-Of the total revenue collected from TIMS, NTB, TAAN, and joint fund of NTB and TAAN will get 30 percent each, while remaining 10 percent will go to Worker’s Welfare Fund.
-The new MOU has come into implementation from Sunday.
+Of the total revenue collected from TIMS, NTB, TAAN, and the joint fund of NTB and TAAN will get 30 percent each, while the remaining 10 percent will go to Worker’s Welfare Fund.
+The new MOU has come into implementation on Sunday.